Feminism in South Korea: Direction of feminist activities

 The Women's Society for Democracy believes that human rights issues take precedence over issues of sexual equality.
 The Women's Hotline organization in Seoul addresses rape, prostitution, workplace discrimination, and domestic abuse.
 The radical women's rights groups criticized the Equal Employment Opportunity Act passed in 1988.

+Radical feminism in South Korea has been viewed to have a notable transphobic and homophobic (against male homosexuals) presence, with internal dispute about the acceptability of such beliefs.

 An important organization that is not affiliated with either the reformist or radical groups in South Korea is the Korean League of Women Voters.
 Recently, its activities have increased voter participation among women.

 The terms reformist and radical are, at most, general classifications of the feminist movements in South Korea.
 Sharp divides exist along socialism and Marxist ideologies as well as stances towards migrant rights and transgender inclusion.
 Social feminists in South Korea concentrate on the effects of the patriarchy and the gender issues women face.
 They have a strong influence on women's studies in South Korea today.
 In contrast, Marxist feminists focus on the class divide and concentrate more on labor issues.
 Both socialist feminist and Marxist feminist organizations have combined to form the Alternative Culture and Research Center for Korean Women's Studies.

+Online feminist movements

+Since the 1990s, Korean society has become highly digitized—95.1% of the population uses the internet.
+After the moderate gains made by Korean feminist movements in the 1990s and early 2000s, there was a major online backlash by men against their perceived loss of status.
+Users on internet forums such as DC Inside and ILBE coined derogatory terms such as "bean paste girl" (Korean: 된장녀; RR: doenjangnyeo) to describe negative stereotypes about modern Korean women.
+The term "bean paste girl" describes a young, college-aged woman who eats cheap meals to save money for things like Starbucks, which are seen as symbols of sophistication and Westernization.
+Misogynist neologisms such as bean paste girl and Boseulachi became normalized online and even spread to Korean mass media.
+For example, a large part of the popular song "Gangnam Style" parodied the stereotypes of the "bean paste girl".
+Scholars Donna Do-own Kim and Minseok Yoo argue that these misogynist stereotypes pressured Korean women to "continuously police and prove themselves" to avoid being labeled as selfish, materialistic, or undesirable.
+The rise of online misogyny inspired several online feminist movements starting in 2015.